litszwaiboris/Powermenu4win/README.md

 The macOS and linux version is coming soon!👍

-Developed by a hobbist programming learner who is 12 years old so please regret me and kindly notice me on issues of this repo, thanks!
+Developed by a hobbist programming learner who is 12 years old so if there are any problem please regret me and kindly notice me on issues of this repo, thanks!